-Windows, external doors and joinery Repair category 1 Notes There appears to be a failed double glazed window seal.
+Windows, external doors and joinery

+Repair category 1

+Notes Mixed age double glazing.

 Windows were not all fully opened or tested, and it should be appreciated that some defects are only evident during certain weather conditions.
 Within the limitations of our inspection, no significant defects were noted.

-External decorations
+External decoration S

 Repair category 1

 Notes Paint finished and decorated external surfaces will require redecoration on a regular basis.